owen-hu/back-end-coding-task/README.md

 - I added Moq to the Claims.Tests project so that I could inject requests and responses for my Unit Tests.
 - I used a TDD approach for tasks 1, 3 and 5.
 - I tried to keep the use of seams to a minimum, though this proved necessary for testing some of the Date-handling logic

+Tests are broken into 3 categories:
+- Integration
+- Unit
+- Failing (See Task 5: BadPremiumCalculator)

 ## Task 1
 I went for a traditional layered approach here, namely